TTNRT/docswebsite/src/content/docs/ttgit/actions/renovate-bot.md

 :::

 ## What you can use with it
 While the software that runs this bot is very simple to do, it includes almost all of the major programming languages that you use with your applications you host on TTGit.
-Some examples of programming langages include the following.
+Some examples of programming languages include the following.

 - NodeJS
 - Ruby on Rails